Board Bringup

 Kernel Configuration

-The kernel configuration used by yocto is a merge of the Linux ARM64 defconfig in arch/arm64/configs/defconfig and config fragments that can be found in recipes-kernel/linux-mtk/files.
+The kernel configuration used by Yocto is a merge of the Linux ARM64 defconfig in arch/arm64/configs/defconfig and config fragments that can be found in recipes-kernel/linux-mtk/files.

 Note